 The predominant microbial lifestyle in most aquatic ecosystems is the biofilm where microorganisms settle in multispecies communities at solid/water interfaces.
 While hydrodynamic largely dictates available substratum, initial settlement as well as growth of biofilm, the influence is not unidirectional: further development of these microbial cities shapes strongly their adjacent physical and chemical surrounding.
 These mutual interactions between flow-biofilm-sediment have important consequences for a variety of biofilm functions to impact the morphology of lotic and lentic waters as well as water quality and ecological health of the aquatic ecosystems (Gerbersdorf & Wieprecht 2015).

-Within the framework of this workshop, biofilms and their interaction with flow and sediments are experimentally investigated in flumes by means of various methods.
+Within the framework of this workshop, biofilms and their interaction with flow and sediments were experimentally investigated in flumes by means of various methods.
 In particular, it should be made clear to what extent data obtained on different scales and with different methods can be brought together.

 As a kick-off event, a public symposium with lectures for the introduction to the different topics took place at the University of Stuttgart, Institute for Modelling Hydraulic and Environmental Systems (IWS), on the morning of 12 June 2018.
 Further information in the PROGRAMME.